Bed and Breakfast in North Yorkshire

 Hanging Stones by Andy Goldsworthy

 Hanging Stones is an ongoing project by Andy Goldsworthy in the North York Moors, commissioned by the David Ross Foundation.
-It is intended that up to ten existing buildings, all in varying states of disrepair, will be rebuilt as artworks and connected by a six-mile walk encompassing Northdale, near Rosedale Abbey.
-The walk itself designed to be an integral part of the artwork.
+It is intended that ten buildings, nine of which were extant but abandoned or in varying states of disrepair, will be rebuilt as artworks and connected by a six-mile walk encompassing Northdale, near Rosedale Abbey.
+The walk itself is designed to be an integral part of the artwork.

-The walk will has been made available to a limited number of visitors since 2019.
-The Hanging Stones continues to be worked upon by Andy, and is expected to be completed in 2021.
+The walk has been made available to a limited number of visitors since 2019.
+The Hanging Stones continues to be worked upon by Andy and nine of the ten building-artworks have now been finished.
+The final project is expected to be completed by 2025.

 Hanging Stones